dydxprotocol/v4-abacus/README.md

 The Android app (https://github.com/dydxprotocol/native-android) has the Gradle build step to pull the Abacus target from GithubPackage.

-# Web #
+# v4-web

-## If you are using v4-abacus with the v4-web repo, follow local development instructions [here.](https://github.com/dydxprotocol/v4-web?tab=readme-ov-file#local-abacus-development)
+**If you are using v4-abacus with the v4-web repo, follow local development instructions [here](https://github.com/dydxprotocol/v4-web?tab=readme-ov-file#local-abacus-development).**

+# Other JavaScript / TypeScript

 Abacus generates a Javascript / Typescript UMD module with the following command: